 The main difference between the two is that preferred stock usually does not give shareholders voting rights, while common stock does, usually at one vote per share owned.

 Now let’s see how voting rights are split up:

-For example, Detour Gold Corporation, former Canadian gold mining company, interim CEO Michael Kenyon resigned following a vote by shareholders and hence the company took an entirely new direction because of common stock shareholders.
+For example, Detour Gold Corporation, a former Canadian gold mining company, interim CEO Michael Kenyon resigned following a vote by shareholders and hence the company took an entirely new direction because of common stock shareholders.

-They are mainly divided into two subparts- weighted average anti-dilution and ratchet based anti-dilution.
+They are mainly divided into two subparts- weighted average anti-dilution and ratchet-based anti-dilution.
 So as we are in a Series A round negotiation.